Lele Pons: Career

 Pons began her career on the video platform Vine.
 She has said she used Vine to showcase the creative things she was already doing.
 Speaking to Teen Vogue, Pons said, "I started with my friends, and I started becoming bad.
 At first it was just being really creative - it wasn't even funny stuff."
 Her follower base continued to grow and Pons has said that it "got to the point where a lot of people depended on me to make them... just so they could get a laugh."
 She became the first "Viner" to reach one billion loops.

 Writing in The Cut, Allie Jones described Pons' comedy as "universal, physical, and complete with a twist ending".
 Pons' comedic style has also been criticised.
 For instance, former Viner, Cody Ko, critically viewed one her sketches, saying, "This was written by a four-year-old."
 Pons cites, among her inspirations, several Latin American female stars such as Sofía Vergara, Gaby Espino, and Shakira.
 In 2016, she was signed with entertainment company Shots Studios.

-Pons is managed by John Shahidi of Shots Podcast Network.

 Pons has used her success in Internet comedy to launch a number of enterprises.
 In 2015, she launched a jewelry collection called UNO Magnetic.
 In 2016, Pons co-authored a novel based on her own high school experiences, Surviving High School, co-authored with Melissa de la Cruz.
 Pons starred as Callie in the 2016 romantic comedy We Love You, released on YouTube Red.
 In the movie, characters played by Yousef Erakat and Justin Dobies both fall for Pons, who is "cool enough" to date both of them at the same time.
 The movie was produced by YouTube and AwesomenessTV.

 Pons appeared in the first episode of MTV's horror TV series, Scream, in which she was the season's first victim of Ghostface.
 She has starred in a number of music videos, including "Havana" by Camila Cabello, and "Downtown" by Anitta and J Balvin.
 In May 2018, Pons released her debut single, a Spanish-language duet with Matt Hunter titled "Dicen".
 The YouTube music video amassed 10 million views in just four days.
 Pons has also had success in modelling.